UKHomeOffice/asl-kube-templates/README.md

 * `replicas` - the number of instances of your app to run - default: `1`
 * `prefix` - prefixes the file names of the generated files - default `'redis-'`

+### Worker Options

+A worker is a service which does not need to be accessed by any other service.

+The following minimal options must be defined:

+* `name` - the name for your deployment
+* `image` - the location of the docker image for your app

+Additional options:

+* `replicas` - the number of instances of your app to run - default: `1`
+* `memory` - the memory limit assigned to your app - default: `'512Mi'`
+* `env` - a map of environment variables defined on your app

 ## Using multiple recipes